Senate Agriculture Committee Bill

-*** (2/20) NEW UPDATE: SUPPORT THE BILL TODAY! ***
+MARCH UPDATE: SUPPORT THE BILL TODAY!

-A recent amaendment has been made to help this bill make the biggest impact on Colorado CPOF procedures.
+Recent amendments have been made to help this bill make the biggest impact on Colorado CPOF procedures.
 Scroll to read about these changes.

-HOW TO HELP:
+HOW TO HELP

-Our bill, CPOF (HB-1137), is being voted on in the Senate RIGHT NOW, and we need you!
+Our bill, CPOF (HB-1137), is being voted on in the Senate right now, and we need you!

-• Share this message!
-Every call and email counts!
+• Share this message.
+Every call and email counts.

 Find your senator and their contact information by clicking here or searching below.